W. Paatii Ofosu-Amaah: Early life and education

 Ofosu-Amaah was born in Accra, Ghana in 1950 to Ga-Dangme parents, Lawrence and Bernice Ofosu-Amaah.
 He was the youngest child in a large family.
-It is said that growing up in Accra, he often socialised with adults in a neighbourhood barber shop and enjoyed playing street football.

 With accelerated promotion, he finished his first four years of his primary education in 2 years.
 He attended the all-boys Anglican boarding school, Adisadel College in Cape Coast for his secondary education.
 At age of 20, he received his undergraduate LLB degree from the University of Ghana, Legon.
 He proceeded to Harvard Law School, where he received an LLM in 1972.

 Career

-W. Paatii Ofosu-Amaah began his legal career as an Associate at Davis Polk & Wardwell in New York, from 1973 to 1975.
+Ofosu-Amaah began his legal career as an Associate at Davis Polk & Wardwell in New York, from 1973 to 1975.
 He then moved to Rome where he worked as a Legal Officer at the Food and Agriculture Organization (FAO) of the United Nations (UN), from 1975 to 1978.
 In Rome, he developed a love for Italian suits which became his signature sartorial choice.

 In 1978, he joined the World Bank at its headquarters in Washington, D.C., staying on for three decades and worked in areas relating to the legal dimensions of international development.
 He had oversight over legal frameworks and judicial reforms for more than 500 complex World Bank-financed project of the World Bank in regions such as Africa, Asia, Latin America and the Caribbean, Europe and the Middle East.
 He had been Senior Counsel for bank-financed operations in China, Indonesia, Jordan, Romania and Nepal.
 He wrote legal instruments and the constitution of the African Capacity Building Foundation.
 As the legal advisor for environmental affairs, he was the World Bank delegate in the negotiations of global environmental treaties between 1986 and 1991 and played a role in the establishment of the Global Environment Facility and the development of various environmental and social-related policies of the international organisation.
 Ofosu-Amaah's positions at the World Bank legal vice presidency include Acting General Counsel, Deputy General Counsel, Chief Counsel, Africa Division, Legal Adviser, Environmental Affairs among others.

 In 2003, he became the Vice President and Corporate Secretary of the World Bank and worked closely with three of the institution's presidents, including James Wolfensohn (1995-2005).
 As the Acting General Counsel, he was the principal legal officer of the Bank, providing legal and policy advice to the Management and the Board of the Bank.
 As Corporate Secretary, he was part of the committee that selected two World Bank Presidents, Paul Wolfowitz (2005-2007) and Robert Zoellick (2007-2012).
-He was also instrumental in enhancing the effectiveness of the Bank's board of trustees.
-He retired from the World Bank in 2007.